 These are other examples of good biodegradable mulches, which will give your borders plenty of nutrients whilst also insulating over winter.

-A great biodegradable option if you are growing strawberries, as the scratchy surface of the straw deters slugs and keeps your fruit away from the mud when it rains.
+This is a great biodegradable option if you are growing strawberries.
+This is because the scratchy surface of the straw deters slugs and keeps your fruit away from the mud when it rains.

-Also sometimes used on top of another mulch to really lock in moisture over winter.
+Also, sometimes it can be used on top of another mulch to really lock in moisture over winter.